Blue Seed: Video game

-A role-playing video game entitled Blue Seed: The Secret Records of Kushinada (ブルーシード 奇稲田秘録伝, Burūshīdo Kushinada Hirokuden) was released by Sega for the Sega Saturn on June 23, 1995.
+A role-playing video game entitled Blue Seed: Kushinadahirokuden (ブルーシード 奇稲田秘録伝, Burūshīdo Kushinada Hirokuden) was released by Sega for the Sega Saturn on June 23, 1995.
 It follows an adventure format, and utilizes a card-based battle system.
 The game's story is not an adaption of either the manga or the TV series, but a set of original episodes set in the same continuity as the TV series.
 The main cast of the TV series reprised their roles for the battle sequences and introductory cutscene.

 The game was one of 12 Sega Saturn games announced when the system was first unveiled at the 1994 Tokyo Toy Show.

 On release, Famicom Tsūshin scored the game a 28 out of 40.